hughwyc/hughwyc.github.io/source/_posts/Journal-Articles-Reading-Report-01.md

 * High amounts of α phase, i.e. a large number of HCP crystals,renders the alloy <u>more prone to</u> anisotropy in case of strong texture, <u>due to</u> the inherent anisotropy of the HCP crystal structure.
 * The atomic packing factor is slightly higher for HCP than for BCC, 0.74 and 0.68 <u>respectively</u>.
+* When the wall is thinner than 2 mm, a curved morphology of the β grains is formed at the outer layer. <u>Which is explained by</u> that the finely curved β grains are nucleated from the surrounding powder bed growing inwards <u>following</u> the melt pool, until meeting an upward growing β grain that nucleates from the previously deposited layer where no powder nucleation was possible.
+* <u>What these AM processes all have in common</u> is fast cooling rates.
+*

 ## 2. DEEP THINKING